Social Welfare Courses

 Socialization of women, sex role attitudes and values, and patterns of sex discrimination in social institutions and in the social work field are examined.
 Implications for direct practice and management are addressed in relation to specific problems and issues relevant to women.

-Second of a two semester sequence, designed to lay a foundation knowledge about statistics for later use in research.
+Second of a two semester sequence, designed to lay a foundation knowledge about data analysis and statistics for later use in quantitative research.
 Topics include analysis of variance, regression and structural equation models.
+A lab component is designed to strengthen skills.
 Prerequisites: Graduate standing and Ssw 679.

 Ssw 690 Independent Study in Social Welfare (2-6)

 Specialized study designed to meet needs of social work students when no comparable organized course is offered in that area.
 Prerequisites: Consent of instructor and administrative approval.

 Ssw 705 Special Areas of Social Welfare (3)